MiketheChap/worldwidestew/content/blog/2026-01-08-verbal-order-read-back.md

     - inspiration
     - psychology
 ---
-When a doctor or Advance Practice Provider (like a Physician Assitant or Nurse Practitioner)issues a verbal order, the person taking the order is usuaqlly supposed to read it back to confirm understanding.
+When a doctor or Advance Practice Provider (like a Physician Assitant or Nurse Practitioner)issues a verbal order, the person taking the order is usually supposed to read it back to confirm understanding.
 Clinicians often feel its unncessary: *We're in a hurry.We've got things to do.*

 Verbal order readback (VORB) is an invitation.
 It’s an invitation to reduce confusion or dispel doubts.
 With VORB, the person *receiving* the order and the person *giving* the order have the opportunity to *dance*. *Do you understand what I want?
 Do I understand what you’re reporting?* We get to do this before we step on each other’s toes.
 Or, more importantly, before we hurt the patient or family.